The Logos - John 1:1-18

 Table of Contents

-We often see anachronisms in period piece movies.
-Someone will be wearing a digital watch in a movie set in the 18th century. at the 1955 enchantment under the sea dance, Marty McFly is playing a 1958 gibson guitar.
+We sometimes see inadvertent anachronisms in period-piece movies.
+An actor playing a cowboy might be wearing a digital watch in a movie set in the 18th century.
+In the movie “Back to the Future,” at the 1955 enchantment under the sea dance, Marty McFly is playing a 1958 Gibson guitar.
+Of course, something made in 1958 would not have existed in 1955.
+That’s an anachronism.

 It is a challenge to restrain our own presuppositions, our set of established beliefs, when we read the Bible.
 It is natural to assume a biblical speaker to affirm our presuppositions in order to justify our positions.

-This is called eisegesis - reading into the text.
-Modern conservative scholars would all agree that eisegesis is bad yet many of them do it almost automatically.
+When I superimpose my presuppositions into the biblical text, we call that “eisegesis.”
+Modern conservative scholars would all agree that eisegesis is bad yet many of us do it almost automatically.

 The early church fathers affirmed John’s authorship of this Gospel strongly and unanimously.
 Some of the fathers claim to have personally known those who knew John in Ephesus in his later years, thus making a direct link to the tradition of Johannine authorship.
 The evangelist John is shown here with the symbol of an eagle, the one of the four living creatures which is traditionally associated with him (Ezekiel 1:5-10 and Revelation 4:6-7).